 Mix the barley flour, oat meal, and rye meal.
 Add flour and salt.
-Mix the
+Mix

+dry mixture.
 Stir in honey.
 Turn out onto floured board and mix (as

 with all breads, don't over-mix), adding more buttermilk if too dry, or

-Divide dough in half, and roll each, on a floured board, into an 8" circle
+Divide dough in half, and roll each, on a floured board, into an 8"

-mix the eggs, cream, and melted butter.
+greased skillet, mix the eggs, cream, and melted butter.
 Spread onto

 one of the bannocks and place the bannock, egg-side down, in the

 the top side, flip the bannock and cook 'til the second side is golden.

 Repeat this application of the egg wash and flipping and cooking until

 each side has been cooked three times.
 Do the same with the second

 bannock.
 Serve warm with butter and honey.

 According to an

-old Irish folk tale, blackberries were supposed to have been harvested and
+old Irish folk tale, blackberries were supposed to have been harvested

-them inedible thereafter.
+landed on, rendering them inedible thereafter.
 So a dessert with

 2 cups washed blackberries (thawed if frozen)